telerik/kendo-ui-core/docs-aspnet-mvc/helpers/editor/image-browser.md

 %>
 ```

-### Using the Built-in EditorImageBrowserController class
+### Built-In Options

-With Kendo.Mvc assembly you can use the ready-to-use EditorImageBrowserController class.
-This class enables you to easyly implement an MVC controller that consumes data from the ImageBrowser tool so that you can populate it with images from the server, update them and upload new ones.
+The `Kendo.Mvc` assembly enables you to use the built-in `EditorImageBrowserController` class.
+It enables you to easily implement an MVC controller that consumes data from the **Image Browser** tool.
+In this way, you can populate it with images from the server, update them, and upload new ones.

 ###### Example